kejzlarv/kejzlar.github.io/content/posts/logistic-python.md

 store_data["Days_Customer"] = np.array(day_transform[:])
 {{< /highlight >}}

-In general, to goal of EDA during logistic regression modeling is to get a sense of what features are important predictors of the label as well as discovering some potential limitation of the dataset.
+In general, the goal of EDA part of logistic regression modeling is to get a sense of what features are important predictors of the label as well as discovering some potential limitation of the dataset.
 First, we can see that the dataset is not balanced with respect to the number of customers that responded positively to the last year's campaign:

 {{< highlight Python >}}
 sns.catplot(data = store_data, x = "Response", kind = "count")